 - 7 To attach a printer that's located in a different AppleTalk zone, choose a different zone from the Zone pop-up menu. - If your network does not have any zones, the pop-up menu is not available. - 8 To attach a printer, select it, then click the Attach Printer button to the left of the printer list.
-The attached printer and its AppleTalk zone appear in the Attached Printers list. - 9 If you do not want users to be able to print directly on this printer (rather than through a queue), select the Hide checkbox to the right of the printer.
+The attached printer and its AppleTalk zone appear in the Attached Printers list. - 9 If you do not want users to be able to print directly on this printer, select the Hide checkbox to the right of the printer.
+The users will need to print through a queue.